GOVIND-AVC/-Ecommerce-FollowAlong-/READMEE.md

 2. **Frontend:**
    - Write a function to fetch filtered data from the backend.
    - Pass the data to the product card component.

+### Milestone 13: Update Existing Data

+1. **Backend:**
+   - Create an endpoint to update existing product data in MongoDB.

+2. **Frontend:**
+   - Add an edit button to the product card.
+   - On click, send the product data to a form, auto-fill the fields, and allow editing.

+3. **Dynamic Update:**
+   - After editing, save the updated data back to MongoDB.